lmag-ruuu/lmag-ruuu/README.md

-# 𝗛𝗲𝗹𝗹𝗼! 𝗜'𝗺 Magdiel 👋
+# 𝗛𝗲𝗹𝗹𝗼! 𝗜'm Magdiel 👋

-## 🚀 **Full Stack Developer** con pasión por construir experiencias digitales increíbles.
+## 🚀 **Full Stack Developer** with a passion for building amazing digital experiences.

-Full Stack Developer, después de varios años trabajando en diferentes compañías.
-Mi experiencia abarca desde el **Front-end** con tecnologías como **React, Next.js, y TypeScript**, hasta el **Back-end** dominando **Java Spring, C#, .NET, Laravel y Deno**.
-También tengo experiencia con **Flutter** para desarrollo móvil.
+I'm a Full Stack Developer with several years of experience working at various companies.
+My expertise spans from **Front-end** with technologies like **React, Next.js, and TypeScript**, to **Back-end**, mastering **Java Spring, C#, .NET, Laravel, and Deno**.
+I also have experience with **Flutter** for mobile development.

-Siempre estoy aprendiendo y buscando la mejor solución para cada problema.
-Además, ¡soy un **amante del café** y tengo **4 gatos** que me inspiran cada día! ☕️😺
+I'm always learning and looking for the best solution for every problem.
+Plus, I'm a **coffee lover** and have **4 cats** that inspire me every day! ☕️😺

 ---

-## 💻 Mi Stack Tecnológico
+## 💻 My Tech Stack

-Aquí tienes un resumen de las herramientas y tecnologías con las que trabajo:
+Here's a summary of the tools and technologies I work with:

 ![HTML5](https://img.shields.io/badge/html5-%23E34F26.svg?style=for-the-badge&logo=html5&logoColor=white)
 ![CSS3](https://img.shields.io/badge/css3-%231572B6.svg?style=for-the-badge&logo=css3&logoColor=white)